-If any of the following steps apply to you, go to "Installing a disk drive or solid-state drive with the system or logical partition powered off" on page 48.
+If any of the following steps apply to you, go to Installing a disk drive or solid-state drive with the system or logical partition powered off.

 - You are installing a disk drive that will be connected with the 6203 or 6204 SCSI adapter. - You do not feel comfortable using the powered-on procedure.